 Contracted Paratransit Service - Contract for the GCTD ACCESS paratransit service.
-This service is presently provided by MV Transportation, but will be open for competitive bid during FY18-19.
+This service is presently provided by MV Transportation.

 Contract Repair - Expenses incurred to repair vehicles, equipment and facilities through outside vendors.
 Major overhauls of engines, transmissions, parts, painting, oil/fuel testing and other repairs are charged to this line item.